EvanBasalik/OOFSponder/README.md

 Install from [here](https://oofsponderinstall.blob.core.windows.net/install/install.htm).
 Note that Windows will throw a warning the first time you install OOFSponder, but if you select _Run anyway_ it will install properly.
 Future upgrades will not show the same warning.

 **OOFSponder 3.0 (new features such as OOF message saving, defaulting to minimized) is almost ready!!
-If you are willing to try it, it can be installed from [https://evanbasalik.github.io/OOFSponder/alpha/OOFScheduling.application].
+If you are willing to try it, it can be installed from [https://evanbasalik.github.io/OOFSponder/insider/OOFScheduling.application].
-_Note that you'll need to manually move to the released version manually._**
+_Note that you'll need to move to the released version manually._**

 Set the hours to when you work, if you don't work that day check Off Work.